Can a landlord require renters insurance?

 Someone is injured at your residence

-If your belongings are damaged or lost by a covered peril such as a fire or burglary, your landlord won't be responsible for replacing the items.
+If your belongings are stolen or damaged due to a covered peril, your landlord won't be responsible for replacing the items.
 But your personal property coverage may pay to repair or replace your belongings, up to your coverage limits.

 You need temporary housing

-If your unit or rental home is damaged and becomes uninhabitable, your policy's loss of use coverage may pay the additional expense for you to live elsewhere while your residence is repaired or rebuilt—assuming the damage was due to a covered loss.
-Depending on your rental agreement, this may save your landlord from covering your temporary relocation expenses out of their own pocket.
+If your unit or rental home is damaged and becomes uninhabitable, your policy's loss of use coverage may pay the additional expense for you to live elsewhere while your residence is repaired or rebuilt — assuming the damage was due to a covered loss.
+Depending on your rental agreement, this may save your landlord or rental office from covering your temporary relocation expenses out of their own pocket.

-If you have a pet living with you in your rental, renters insurance could help protect you in the event your cat, dog, or other pet damages the rental property.
-However, the policy won't cover damage to your own property, such as if your dog shreds your couch pillows or your cat claws up the furniture.
+If you have a pet living with you in your rental, renters insurance may pay for pet damage to the rental unit or home.
+However, the policy won't cover damage to your own personal property, such as if your dog shreds your couch pillows or your cat claws up the furniture.

-Learn more about how renters insurance works and why you should consider it even if a landlord doesn't require it.
+Learn more about how renters insurance works and why you should consider it even if a landlord or rental company doesn't require it.

-If your landlord requires proof before you can move in, you can show a document issued by your insurer.
-This is typically referred to as a Certificate of Insurance or a policy declaration page and it will confirm you have an active renters insurance policy.
+If your landlord requires proof before you can move in, you can show your policy declaration page, and it will confirm you have an active renters insurance policy.

 Stay protected with a renters insurance policy through Progressive